scanback/docs/about.md

 # About Staffan Canback

-Staffan Canback is the Executive Chairman of **Tellusant, Inc.** and a co-founder of the company.
+Dr. Staffan Canback is the Executive Chairman of **Tellusant, Inc.** and a co-founder of the company.

 Over four decades, Staffan has worked as a management consultant and business leader around the world.
 His career started with **McKinsey & Company** in Scandinavia where he was a partner.
 He then joined **Monitor Company** in Boston, continuing his management consulting career as a partner.